Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 ..
 Hint::

-    Here, we use python API as example, but the same thing can be done with C++ API as well.
+    In this example, we use the python API.
+C++ can be used similarly.

 Prestore/preconstruct sparse elements
 ****************************************
-In above, we show how to represent linear operator in terms of function action by overload the **matvec** member function of LinOp class.
-Now of course this is simple and straight forward.
-But in the case where the custom mapping contains lots of for-loop, clearly, handling them in python side does not seem to be a good idea.
+In the previous example, we showed how to construct a linear operator by overloading the **matvec** member function of the LinOp class.
+This is straight forward and simple, but in cases where the custom mapping contains many for-loops, clearly, handling them in python is not optimal for performance reasons.

-In v0.6.3a, we introduce a new option **"mv_elem"** for LinOp class.
-It allows user to pre-store the location and elements, similar as the standard sparse storage structure, and let cytnx to handle and optimize the matvec performance.
-Again, let's use the same example as considered previously: a sparse matrix :math:`\boldsymbol{A}` with shape=(1000,1000) with ONLY two non-zero elements A[1,100]=4 and A[100,1]=7.
+Since v0.6.3a, the option **"mv_elem"** is available in the constructor of the LinOp class.
+It allows users to pre-store the indices and values of the non-zero elements, similar to the standard sparse storage structure.
+If this is used, Cytnx handles the internal structure and optimizes the matvec performance.
+Again, let's use the previous example: a sparse matrix :math:`\boldsymbol{A}` with shape=(1000,1000) and ONLY two non-zero elements A[1,100]=4 and A[100,1]=7.

-* In python:
+* In Python:

 .. code-block:: python
     :linenos: